CAESar: Conditional Autoregressive Expected Shortfall: Results

-The results for the indexes dataset at different levels of $\theta$ are shown in Table \ref{tab:ae_sum}.
-The table reports the mean value of the out-of-sample loss across the 24 folds, considering both losses in Eqs. \eqref{eq:0127_1912} and \eqref{eq:0208_1938}) used in \cite{barrera2022learning} and \cite{patton2019dynamic}.
-For the latter, we have used the percentage returns to obtain values coherent with \cite{patton2019dynamic}.
-As the table indicates, better results are typically achieved using the CAESar and K-CAViaR approaches.
-Specifically, CAESar overcomes the competitor more frequently, it is outside the top two algorithms fewer times, and it displays better performances when using the Patton loss $\mathcal{L}_P^\theta$ for evaluation.
-However, for some time series, the GAS1 approach also performs well.
-Widely, GAS1 seems to very often outperforms GAS2.
-This is in line with the findings in \cite{patton2019dynamic}.
-Generally, all models show a decline in performance when $\theta$ is low.
-This trend is coherent with the ES definition.
-Indeed, it averages values in the tail, and we may assume that the deep tail is caused by very extreme and rare (hence unpredictable) events.
-However, they are softened by the less severe events near the central body of the distribution.
-As the confidence value $\theta$ decreases, the contribution of these mitigating values vanishes, making the prediction problem even tougher.
-This leads to worsened performance.
-Similar results are also observed when working with stock data, as shown in the Supplementary Material \ref{app:sd}.\\ As previously discussed in Section \ref{sec:model}, it is interesting to understand what happens to the quantile estimate when we update the $\bm{\hat{q}}$ parameters in the third step of CAESar optimization procedure.
+As previously discussed in Section \ref{sec:model}, it is interesting to understand what happens to the quantile estimate when we update the $\bm{\hat{q}}$ parameters in the third step of the CAESar optimization procedure.
 Specifically, a degradation in the VaR forecast capability could undermine CAESar's reliability.
 Actually, we find out this is not the case.
-Specifically, we study the Pinball loss (Equation \eqref{eq:0127_1911}) of all the competing methods.
+Specifically, we study the Pinball loss (Eq. \eqref{eq:0127_1911}) of all the competing methods.
 For each confidence level $\theta$, asset, and fold, we compute the mean loss difference between the competitor and CAESar.
-Figure \ref{img:pinball_loss_diff_hist} shows the histogram of these differences.
-Specifically, for every competitor $Comp$, the histogram shows the distribution of the vector $\left[\mathcal{L}_q^{\theta}(\bm{\hat{q}}^{Comp}_{\theta, a,f}, \bm{y}_{a,f}) - \mathcal{L}_q^{\theta}(\bm{\hat{q}}^{CAESar}_{\theta, a,f}, \bm{y}_{a,f})\right]_{\theta\in\Theta, \ a\in A, \ f\in F}$, where $\theta\in\Theta=\{0.05, 0.025, 0.01\}$ represents the confidence level, $a\in A=\{SPX, MXX, \cdots\}$ represents the asset, and $f\in F=\{1,\cdots,24\}$ is for the fold.
-Finally, $\bm{\hat{q}}^{CAESar}_{\theta, a,f}$ is for the CAESar prediction, while $\bm{\hat{q}}^{Comp}_{\theta, a,f}$ is for the competitor forecast. \\ Three qualitative conclusions can be drawn.
+Figure \ref{img:pinball_loss_diff_box} shows the boxplots of these differences -one for each probability level $\theta$.
+Specifically, for every competitor $Comp$, the boxplots show the distribution of the vector $\left[\mathcal{L}_q^{\theta}(\bm{\hat{q}}^{Comp}_{\theta, a,f}, \bm{y}_{a,f}) - \mathcal{L}_q^{\theta}(\bm{\hat{q}}^{CAESar}_{\theta, a,f}, \bm{y}_{a,f})\right]_{a\in A, \ f\in F}$, $\forall \theta\in\{0.05, 0.025, 0.01\}$ where $a\in A=\{SPX, MXX, \cdots\}$ represents the asset, and $f\in F=\{1,\cdots,24\}$ is for the fold. $\bm{\hat{q}}^{CAESar}_{\theta, a,f}$ is for the CAESar prediction, while $\bm{\hat{q}}^{Comp}_{\theta, a,f}$ is for the competitor forecast. \\ Three qualitative conclusions can be drawn.
 The first one is that conditional autoregressive models overcome the competitors even when looking at the quantile estimate.
-Then, neural network models (BCGNS and K-QRNN) outperform GAS models.
+Then, neural network models (BCGNS and K-QRNN) outperform GAS and AL based models.
 Finally, keep in mind that, by construction, the CAESar quantile estimate before the joint updating step is exactly the K-CAViaR quantile estimate (as both of them are simply the CAViaR estimate at the confidence level $\theta$).
 Thus, from the upper-left plot, we can observe how the VaR forecast by CAESar is not degraded by the update in the $\bm{\hat{q}}$ parameters.
 On the contrary, it is even slightly improved.\\